frc1418/2018-robot/README.md

 * [Andrew Lester](https://github.com/AndrewLester)
 * [Joe Carpenter](https://github.com/JosephCarpenter)

+Special thanks goes to [Tim Winters](https://github.com/Twinters007), former 1418 Programming Captain, who tirelessly worked as a mentor to help us reach new heights with this year's robot code.

 ## Licensing
 In-season, use of this software is restricted by the FRC rules.
 After the season ends, the [MIT License](LICENSE) applies instead.